 Mobile phones and smart watches must be switched off and kept in your bag before the start of an examination.
-Other than NESA-approved calculators (when required), no other electronic equipment, including smart watches, will be permitted in examinations, or during in-class assessment tasks.
+Other than NESA-approved calculators (when required), no other electronic equipment will be permitted in examinations, or during in-class assessment tasks.